p0nce/DerelictCocoa/README.md

 DerelictCocoa
 =============

-*Warning: this an unofficial Derelict binding.*
+*Warning: this a VERY bare-bones unofficial Derelict binding.*

 A dynamic binding to [Cocoa](https://en.wikipedia.org/wiki/Cocoa_(API)) for the D Programming Language. **This binding is incomplete.
 Use PR to add more stuff.**